Public Engagement Award

 School of Psychology

-Over the last 5 years the Brain Games team has successfully created a programme of support for primary school children to improve their understanding of the way the brain works.
+The Brain Games team at Cardiff University has successfully created a programme of support for primary school children to improve their understanding of the way the brain works.
 The Brain Games involves conducting assemblies and workshops in primary schools culminating in an annual one day event at the National Museum in Cardiff.

 Working with secondary school teachers, we identified an opportunity to expand the reach of this successful programme of activities to A-level psychology and biology students to support teachers in delivering the curriculum.
 Current activities require one or more volunteers to attend the school to lead the event, which is time consuming and limits our reach to local (Cardiff) English language schools.
 The needs of A-level students are different to primary education and information gathering from teachers suggest that a remote approach would be well received, We worked with teachers to support their delivery of complex topics around neuroscience.